 Jamie Oliver’s Food Revolution is still going strong, even though it’s not running on TV anymore (although I do confess I still love watching those re-runs).
-And there’s an exciting new development: the Jamie Oliver Food Foundation has formed an Advocate Team, and has asked me to be one of the 22 bloggers who have made a pledge to promote healthy kid’s food (I’ve included their names at the bottom of this page).
+And there’s an exciting new development: the Jamie Oliver Food Foundation has formed an Advocate Team: 22 bloggers have made a pledge to promote healthy kid’s food (I’ve included their names at the bottom of this page).

 So France’s equivalent of Jamie Oliver, a chef named Cyril Lignac, arguably had a much easier job than his British counterpart.
 Both went into schools, made a TV show, wrote cookbooks.
 But whereas Jamie’s reception was, to put it bluntly, mixed, Cyril was received with open arms.
 The names of their two TV shows say it all: rather than Food Revolution, Lignac’s show was called Vive la Cantine (Long Live the Cafeteria)!

-This might sound a little odd, but the French are so proud of their school lunches that most communities (even tiny villages) now post their menus on-line (which is why I can translate them every week for the French Kids School Lunch Project.
+This might sound a little odd to self-styled ‘food revolutionaries’ in North America, but French kids (and parents) really love school lunches.
+They’re healthy, delicious, and affordable.
+They cost an average of $3 for a freshly prepared, 3-course hot meal; and kids from low-income families pay as little as 20 cents.
+The French are so proud that most communities (even tiny villages) now post their menus on-line (which is why I can translate them every week for the French Kids School Lunch Project)

 These menus make the point that kids can eat well.
 The results of France’s Food Revolution (which is arguably a few centuries old) are there for all to see.
 In France, child obesity rates have stabilized, and even declined slightly.
-And, at least according to official statistics, French kids eat many more fruits and vegetables than American and Canadian kids do.
-Their parents have a great set of tactics and strategies for getting them to do so.
+And, at least according to official statistics, French kids eat many more fruits and vegetables than North American kids do.
+Most importantly, they eat them happily.
+French kids really do eat everything–and parents have a great set of tactics and strategies for getting them to do so.
 These had such great results with our family that I was inspired to write French Kids Eat Everything (which will be published with HarperCollins in early April).

 So, no more excuses!
 If the French can have such a successful Food Revolution, we can too.